-In 2022, Switzerland invested approx. CHF 18.8 million in the mine action area.
-These resources were spent to clear mines, assist victims, raise awareness about the risks posed by mines, cluster munition remnants and other explosive ordnance, strengthen local capacities, as well as promote the respect of international commitments such as the ones against the use of anti-personnel mines and cluster munitions.
+In 2023, Switzerland invested CHF 35.345- million in the mine action area.
+These resources were spent to clear mines, assist victims, raise awareness about the risks posed by mines, cluster munition remnants and other explosive remnants of war (ERW), strengthen local capacities, as well as promote the respect of international commitments such as the ones against the use of anti-personnel mines and cluster munitions.

-Switzerland's engagement in international co-operation and assistance in 2022 was based on its Mine Action Strategy 2016-2022.
-A follow-up document, the Action Plan on Mine Action 2023-2026, was published on 4 April 2023 and replaced the strategy 2016-2022.
+Switzerland's engagement in international co-operation and assistance is based on its latest Action Plan on Mine Action which covers the period 2023-2026.
+This action plan was published in April 2023.
 This constitutes the fifth strategic document of Switzerland in this field.
-It defines a whole-of-government approach and comprehensively addresses the threats posed by anti-personnel mines, cluster munitions and other explosive ordnance.
+It defines a whole-of-government approach and comprehensively addresses the threats posed by anti-personnel mines, cluster munitions and ERW.
+Switzerland is active both at policy and operational level.